 Tips for baking the Smoked Oyster stuffing

 You're looking for a well browned stuffing that has retained some of it's moisture, and is crisp in places.
 For maximum crisp edges- make sure your stuffing is slightly uneven, with deep wells and higher areas for maximum crunchiness/browned bits.
+An uneven surface is key for great browning!

-Easy Smoked Oyster Dressing (Stuffing) Recipe
+Smoked Oyster Stuffing Recipe

 Ingredients